Spinal Injury Compensation Claims Explained

-- Secondly, you should find evidence that the accident was as result of negligence on the behalf of another party.
-Returning to the previous example, this could include an invalid driver’s licence or a disregard for road laws (such as leaving an appropriate amount of space between vehicles on the road) on the behalf of another party.
+- Secondly, you should find evidence that the accident was a result of negligence on the behalf of another party.
+Returning to the previous example, this could include an invalid driver’s licence or a disregard for road laws (such as leaving an appropriate amount of space between vehicles on the road) on behalf of another party.

 - Thirdly, you should ensure that you have evidence showing the severity of your injury.
-For example, after your accident if you were taken into hospital, any test you were given or medical report that was written can act as evidence for the severity of your injury.
+For example, after your accident, if you were taken into hospital, any test you were given or medical report that was written can act as evidence for the severity of your injury.

 - Care at home – the cost of hiring care in your home can be claimed as compensation if your back injury has left you unable to fully care for yourself.